cosmicrocks/keds-stack/README.md

 *   Adequate CPU and RAM resources (vary depending on usage, but recommend at least 4GB RAM and 2+ CPU cores).

 ## Quick Start / Installation

+KEDS builds all components from source code during the installation process, providing a security advantage over using pre-built binaries that could potentially be compromised.

 ```
 docker-compose up -d